 Dress codes and girls.
 It’s a hot topic, today more than ever.
-In 2017, institutions are still controlling what young women can or cannot not wear—be it in the classroom or even on a domestic flight.
+Institutions are still controlling what young women can or cannot wear—be it in the classroom or even on a domestic flight.
 What do modern parents think about this reality?
 And what do the experts say?
 Motherwell has assembled three of our favorite writers on this theme—Lisa Damour, Jessica Lahey, and Peggy Orenstein—for a virtual roundtable that delves into the complexities of our cultural reaction to what girls wear.

 MOTHERWELL: Let’s talk about the effect of a girl’s appearance on the classroom environment.
 What do you think of the link, marshalled by some educators, between how girls dress, on the one hand, and how both boys and girls learn, on the other?

 Peggy Orenstein: There is absolutely a link between girls’ dress and their own ability to learn.
 Studies on self-objectification and stereotype activation show repeatedly that both affect cognitive function.
 So, my favorite study and one of the first to really look at all of this, was called “That Swimsuit Becomes You.”
 They put college students in dressing rooms and half the men and half the women put on bathing suits and half put on sweaters.
 Then they took a math test.
 The women in the bathing suits (it was a one-piece, by the way) performed worse than the women in the sweaters; there was no such difference in the men.
 The findings were replicated when the women looked in a mirror (or not), when they were videotaped by a male or when they were given feedback on their appearance.
 So activating consciousness of appearance has a direct and instantaneous effect on girls.